 Citrus fruit oil lamp

-Natalie’s mother-in-law back in Greece had taught her this trick a few years ago, when Natalie’s children were little.
+Natalie’s mother-in-law back in Greece taught her this trick a few years ago, when Natalie’s children were little.

 HOLY TUESDAY EVENING – THE WOMAN WHO ANOINTED CHRIST WITH MYRRH AT SIMON’S HOUSE IN BETHANY